F41zK4r1m/HackTheBox/OnlyForYou.md

 )
 ```

-After the setup.py file is ready I ran this command to create the package:
+Once the setup.py file was ready, I used the following command to create the package:
 ```
 python3 setup.py sdist
 ```
 ![image](https://user-images.githubusercontent.com/87700008/234968459-90eacdbe-2be5-4ac2-931a-5b1ce1b71195.png)

-Next action is to create a new repo & upload my pacakge on that repo.
-I created a new repo with the name 'kill3r' & uploaded my pacakage file in that repo which was under /dist folder:
+My next action was to create a new repository and upload my package to it.
+I created a new repository named 'kill3r' and uploaded my package file to the '/dist' folder:

 ![image](https://user-images.githubusercontent.com/87700008/234968862-319128c2-92f8-4dc4-8ba8-dced56045454.png)

-After the successfull upload I just download the sudo command, which was also executed after the download:
+After successfully uploading the package, I downloaded the pip package with sudo command, which was also executed after the download:
 ```
 sudo /usr/bin/pip3 download http://127.0.0.1:3000/john/kill3r/raw/master/kill3r-0.0.1.tar.gz
 ```

-Finally after the download I got access for the root bash. (pwn3d!🙂)
+Finally, after the download, I gained access to the root bash.(pwn3d!🙂)

 ![image](https://user-images.githubusercontent.com/87700008/234969519-eee311b5-9a32-434e-85ff-b04c4c09da39.png)